-Endpoint Services, SCCM, BitLocker Full Disk Encryption, Setting up on Windows
+Endpoint Services, MECM, BitLocker Full Disk Encryption, Setting up on Windows

-How to use SCCM to set up full disk encryption with BitLocker on managed Windows endpoints via SCCM.
+This guide describes how to use MECM to set up full disk encryption with BitLocker on managed Windows endpoints.

 BitLocker Full Disk Encryption